Edgardo Rito: Career

 The following season he was again sent on loan, this time to Colombian side Patriotas Boyacá.
 He was a regular starter for Patriotas during the 2017 season as he appeared in 26 matches in all competitions, including 21 league matches.
-He made his debut in the Copa Sudamericana on 5 April 2017, appearing as a starter in a 1-0 loss to Chilean side Everton.
+He made his debut in the Copa Sudamericana on 5 April 2017, appearing as a starter in a 1–0 loss to Chilean side Everton.
 For the 2018 season Rito returned to Venezuela joining Metropolitanos FC.
 He appeared in 17 matches for the club.

-On 20 February 2019 Rito joined New York Red Bulls II on loan from Yaracuyanos F.C.
-He made his debut with the club on 24 March 2019, appearing as a starter in a 1-1 draw with Nashville SC.
+On 20 February 2019, Rito joined New York Red Bulls II on loan from Yaracuyanos F.C.
+He made his debut with the club on 24 March 2019, appearing as a starter in a 1–1 draw with Nashville SC.

+Rito spent portions of the 2022 and 2023 seasons with the Oakland Roots, scoring 9 goals in 41 appearances.
+In June 2023, he joined the Hartford Athletic.

+Rito signed with Phoenix Rising FC on 20 December 2023.

+In January 2025, it was announced that Phoenix had loaned Rito to Venezuelan club Caracas F.C. for the 2025 season.

 International

 Rito was called up Venezuela national under-17 football team in 2012.
 During August 2014 Rito was called to participate in a training camp with the Venezuela national under-20 football team.